Tax return deadline 2020: How to file an extension, estimate returns and more

 Where do I send my taxes?

-If you file online, there's nothing to print out or mail but we recommend you save an electronic copy for your records regardless.
+If you file online, there's nothing to print out or mail, but we recommend you save an electronic copy for your records regardless.
 This could be especially useful if a second stimulus check passes and you need to check on your qualifications.
-For the first round of check, your eligibility was based off your tax returns.
+For the first round of checks, your eligibility was based on your tax returns.

 Otherwise, you'll need to mail your return to the IRS.
 The specific mailing address depends on which tax form you use and which state you live in.
 The IRS has published the complete list here.